 I think it's easier to get burnt out on running than other sports, because running isn't always inherently fun for kids, in the way kicking a ball, catching a football, or shooting a basketball can be.
 Kids run all the time, but it doesn't have to be in a structured running practice to stay in shape, so let them play.

-I've always loved cross country over track, just my personal preference and I competed in both.
-For young kids, I think your better off putting your kid in active sports like soccer, basketball, lacrosse in the off season where they can still be active, but not feel like it's just running.
-These sports also develop foot and hand eye coordination that running cannot, as well as lateral movement.
+I've always loved cross country over the track, just my personal preference and I competed in both.
+For young kids, I think your better off putting your kid in active sports like soccer, basketball, lacrosse in the offseason where they can still be active, but not feel like it's just running.
+These sports also develop foot and hand-eye coordination that running cannot, as well as lateral movement.

-If running is your child's sport, perhaps wait until high school to let them compete in cross country and track and field on a year around basis.
+If running is your child's sport, perhaps wait until high school to let them compete in cross country and track and field on a year-round basis.